PhantomKnight287/frameground/challenges/react/props/index.md

 ## Challenge

 There are two files in `src/components` folder, `greet.jsx` and `age.jsx`.
 You task is to create a component in each file.
-The component in `greet.jsx` must take a `name` as a prop and return "Hello name" inside a div and component in `age.jsx` must take `age` as a prop and return "My age is age" inside a div.
+The component in `greet.jsx` must take a `name` as a prop and return "Hello name" inside a div and component in `age.jsx` must take `age` as a prop and return "My age is age" inside a div and import and mount these components in `src/App.jsx`.

-Your job is to also import and mount these components in `src/App.jsx`.
+You are free to use either Class or Functional Components but we encourage you to use both of them